Knowledge Hub

 • They act as insurance against any unknown problem that emerges post-sale, giving the buyer the right to adjust the price they paid retrospectively

-If a warranty turns out to be untrue, then the buyer will bring a breach of contract claim against the seller to recoup a portion of the purchase price.
+If a warranty turns out to be untrue, the buyer will bring a breach of contract claim against the seller to recoup a portion of the purchase price.
 A buyer won’t be able to bring a claim for breach of warranty if the seller has already told them about the issue.
-For this reason, the seller will make ‘disclosures’ to the buyer in the course of the sale so that the buyer can evaluate the nature of the risk and change the purchase price to reflect this.
+For this reason, the seller will make ‘disclosures’ to the buyer during the sale so that the buyer can evaluate the nature of the risk and adjust the purchase price if necessary.

-These disclosures are made in a ‘disclosure letter’ negotiated and handed over at completion that will help flush out any issues not known to the buyer and that could affect the purchase price or decision to buy.
+These disclosures are made in a ‘disclosure letter’ negotiated and handed over at completion.
+This helps to flush out any issues not known to the buyer and that could affect the purchase price or decision to buy.

 The wording of warranties and indemnities must be extremely precise and should be drafted by an expert.